 If you use your free capital to repay your mortgage, this money is not available for other purposes.
 In particular, it cannot be invested to obtain a return.
 The amount of return you miss out on will depend on your personal risk tolerance.

-Suppose you invest in equities and achieve an annual return of three percent.
-This return is larger than the interest rate savings would be if you repaid your mortgage.
+Suppose you invest in equities and achieve an annual return of 3%.
+This return is larger than the interest rate saving would be if you repaid your mortgage.
 In this case, you would be worse off by repaying.
-If you are more focused on security in your investment and invest in government bonds or keep your capital in a savings account, then the return is much lower.
-The interest saved through repayment could then be higher than the return you are missing out on.
+If you are more focused on security in your investments and invest in government bonds, for example, or keep your money in a savings account, then the return is much lower.
+You then benefit more from the interest saved through repayment than from the return on your investments.

 Provide security: Hold onto liquid assets instead of repaying a mortgage